Exercise during the bar exam study period: How important is it?

 A picture from my current post-bar exam vacation to Puerto Rico.

 Looking to plan a stellar post-bar exam vacation?
 I highly recommend it!
 A post-bar exam vacation can help prevent burnout while you are studying for the exam (it will be a “reward” that will help you stay motivated to keep going until the end).
 It can also help keep stress to a minimum when the bar exam is over.
 You won’t have time to obsess over what the “right answers” were after the bar exam is over – you will be too busy getting ready to go on vacation.
 Lastly, it provides a nice transition.
 If you go right from taking the bar exam to working (or waiting for results/job searching), a short trip (or a longer one) will provide a well-deserved period of time to relax and regroup.
 After all, the bar exam is a huge mental and emotional task.
 A vacation can help you hit the reset button.
 Continue reading Four Tips for Planning a Post-Bar Exam Vacation

-With Spring Break around the corner for many law students (and as I am about to depart on a two week trip to California) I am thinking more about the benefits of study breaks.
+With Spring Break around the corner for many law students, we are thinking more about the benefits of study breaks.
 Continue reading The Benefits of Study Breaks